Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multi_node_commands_zos.md

 **Options**

-The `-n&#124;-node <node_id>` re-starts the node &lt;node_id>.
+The `- n&#124;- node <node_id>` re- starts the node &lt;node_id>.

-The `-ln&#124;-local_node` re-starts all nodes hosted locally that are running on the host from where the command is performed.
+The `- ln&#124;- local_node` re- starts all nodes hosted locally that are running on the host from where the command is performed.

 **Usage**

 `EXEC PCFTUTL,PG=CFT,PARM=’restart’`

-All nodes are re-started by the node managers.
+All nodes are re- started by the node managers.

 `EXEC PCFTUTL,PG=CFT,PARM=’restart –n 0’`

-Node 0 is re-started by a node manager.
+Node 0 is re- started by a node manager.

 `EXEC PCFTUTL,PG=CFT,PARM=’restart –ln’`

-All nodes hosted locally are re-started by the node manager.
+All nodes hosted locally are re- started by the node manager.

 **JCL**